quozd/awesome-dotnet/README.md

 ## Graphics

-* [LibTessDotNet](https://github.com/speps/LibTessDotNet) - .NET port of the famous GLU Tessellator, triangulates polygons
 * [Oxyplot](https://github.com/oxyplot/) - OxyPlot is a cross-platform plotting library for .NET
 * [OpenTK](https://github.com/opentk/opentk) - The Open Toolkit is an advanced, low-level C# library that wraps OpenGL, OpenCL and OpenAL
-* [NGraphics](https://github.com/praeclarum/NGraphics) - NGraphics is a cross-platform library for rendering vector graphics on .NET
 * [Aspose.Drawing](https://products.aspose.com/drawing/net) - Fully managed, cross-platform, complete 2D graphic library for drawing text, geometries, and images, with System.Drawing compatible API. **[$]**
 * [ScottPlot](https://swharden.com/scottplot/) - A plotting library to interactively displays large datasets.
 Line plots, bar charts, pie graphs, scatter plots, and more.
 It supports WinForms, WPF, Avalonia, Console.
 * [LiveCharts2](https://github.com/beto-rodriguez/LiveCharts2) - Simple, flexible, interactive & powerful charts, maps, and gauges for .Net.
 LiveCharts2 supports WPF, WinForms, Xamarin, Avalonia, WinUI, UWP.
-* [Helix Toolkit](https://www.helix-toolkit.org) - Helix Toolkit is a collection of 3D components for .NET
+* [Helix Toolkit](https://github.com/helix-toolkit/helix-toolkit) - Helix Toolkit is a collection of 3D components for .NET
 * [AssimpNet](https://bitbucket.org/Starnick/assimpnet) - A cross-platform .NET Standard wrapper for the Open Asset Importer ("Assimp").
 The library enables importing, processing, and exporting of 3D models for rendering in graphics/game applications.
 Over 40 formats are supported for importing (e.g. OBJ, FBX, GLTF, 3DS, Collada) and a subset of those formats can be exported to (e.g. OBJ, GLTF, 3DS, Collada).
 Mesh processing features allow for mesh data to be generated or optimized for real-time rendering.
-* [Silk.NET](https://github.com/Ultz/Silk.NET) - A cross-platform, high-performance, low-level .NET Standard wrapper for many advanced APIs such as OpenGL, OpenCL, OpenAL, OpenXR, Assimp, GLFW, as well as many others.
+* [Silk.NET](https://github.com/dotnet/Silk.NET) - A cross-platform, high-performance, low-level .NET Standard wrapper for many advanced APIs such as OpenGL, OpenCL, OpenAL, OpenXR, Assimp, GLFW, as well as many others.
 In addition to wrapping over Native APIs, it also comes with its own Windowing and Input abstraction.
 This makes game and application development with Silk.NET a breeze, and has pretty much everything a 3D application developer would need.
 * [Veldrid](https://github.com/mellinoe/veldrid) - A low-level, portable graphics and compute library for .NET
-* [RealTimeGraphX](https://github.com/royben/RealTimeGraphX) - RealTimeGraphX is a data type agnostic, high performance plotting library for WPF, UWP and soon, Xamarin Forms.
 * [VectSharp](https://github.com/arklumpus/VectSharp) - .NET library to create vector graphics and text, and then export it to PDF, SVG and raster image formats.

 ## GraphQL